-People with prediabetes have higher blood sugar than normal, but not high enough yet for a diabetes diagnosis.
+People with prediabetes have higher blood sugar than normal, but not high enough yet for a diabetes treatment.

 Borderline diabetes (prediabetes) is the stage when the person gets type 2 diabetes.
 It happens due to impaired fasting glucose or glucose even intolerance.
 It means the blood sugar levels are not in the recommended range but not that high to term it diabetes.
 Ignoring it is a strict no-no as there are many complications related to it.
 In the below article, we tell you about the causes, signs, and dangers of borderline sugar.